ecurt300/Artemis/README.md

 Capstone Project Feature To Be Implemented

-Based on what is needed and the functionalities of the project I have determined this will meet the following.
+Based on what is needed and the functionalities of the project I have determined this will meet the following:

 >---